 • All-purpose flour: This acts as a binder to absorb the fat and help thicken the Zuppa Toscana by bringing everything together.
 You can use arrowroot flour as a gluten-free alternative route.

 • Kale: A nice bunch!
-I like to use, and prefer, lacinto kale (also known as dinosaur kale) when making this particular soup.
+I like to use, and prefer, lacinato kale (also known as dinosaur kale) when making this particular soup.
 Although, feel free to use commonly found curly kale and pre-bagged kale in a pinch!

 • Potatoes: Russet potatoes add some heartiness!
-Other substitutes include gold (yellow) or red skinned potatoes, and you can peel the skin or keep it on if you wish.
+Other substitutes include gold (yellow) or red-skinned potatoes, and you can peel the skin or keep it on if you wish.

 • Chicken broth: One of the liquids to make up the broth- you can use stock as well.